Has your web team told you that you need to update to PhP 8.2? If so, you might have responded with, “What, now?”

 You may have a WordPress site which uses WordPress software.
 But your website also uses a theme and probably some plugins, too.
 Themes and plugins are the source of plenty of compatibility issues.

-If you get a critical error that breaks your website, it could be caused by your theme or one for more of your plugins.
+If you get a critical error that breaks your website, it could be caused by your theme or one or more of your plugins.
+They may have been fine until you updated your PhP version, but bringing that change into the mix could reveal some hitherto unseen incompatibility.

 You might be able to fix this problem by changing your theme and getting rid of the plugin or plugins that are causing the problem.